-In order to provide customers with a complete power management solution, the Company purchases customized products from related parties, and the purchase price of the same products is incomparable with that of ordinary manufacturers.
-The payment terms in 2020 and 2019 are all 30 days for monthly close, while the payment terms of ordinary manufacturers are about 30 days to 90 days for monthly close.
+In order to provide customers with a complete power management plan, the company purchases customized products from related parties.
+There is no competitive purchase price of the products from the ordinary manufactures.
+The terms of payment in 2021 and 2020 are 30 days, while the terms of payment for ordinary manufacturers are about 30 to 90 days.